bright/new-www/_posts/2018-01-12-mvvm-flowcontrollers.md

 }
 ```
-The first thing that is important is that I create my `MainFlowController` which will be responsible for controlling my applications flow.
+The first thing that is important is that I create my `MainFlowController` which will be responsible for controlling my application flow.
 The only dependency that I pass here is my main navigation controller that is the root controller of my main window.
 I've also seen different approaches that pass `UIWindow` to a flowController directly, however if you do not need it, then I prefere to have this "lighter" object that has more defined responsibility.

 What about the `MainFlowController` itself?